fredeil/INF-1101/INF1101-fei003-a2/report.md

 # INF-1101 - fei003 - a2
-This report details the implementation of an indexer that supports indexing of text documents and evaluation of queries to filter the indexed documents.
-The indexer is then used in a simple search engine application.
+This report details the implementation of an indexer that supports indexing of text documents and evaluation of queries to filter words within the indexed documents.
+The filtering mechanism is based on a context-free grammar that describes the unambiguous rules that determines the legal expressions of the query language.

 ## 1. Implementation requirements
-Some implementation details were given for the ordered set.
-The supported operations are:
-1. Adding an element to the set.
-2. Getting the current size of the set.
-3. Checking wheter a specific element is contained in the set.
-4. Getting the union of the set and another set.
-5. Getting the intersection of the set and another set.
-6. Getting the relative component set of the set.
-7. Iterating over the elements of the set, in sorted order.
-8. No upper bound on the number of elements that may be inserted into the set.
+The assessment can be broken into two main problems, which then can be recursively broken into A big part of this assesment is the filtering mechanism described in the introduction.
+To be able to filter words in the documents we have to create a parser that can take the input of an end user and produce something that the machine can understand.

+The other part is implementing the

 ### 1.1 Applications
 The intention of the index ADT is to use it for an easy but naive implementation of a spamfilter to classify e-mails as spam or non-spam.
 The algorithm used by the spamfilter is simple, it starts out with a set of e-mails known to be spam/not to be spam.